 But I have another friend, facing a greater shattered dream.
 After losing her husband to cancer just before the lockdown, she’d hoped to fulfill his wishes of being cremated and buried back in England.
 But she now sits all alone in lockdown, with his ashes, unable to even take him home for burial.

-Now I know, and I believe my friend Dayle knows, that our shattered dreams were really only secondary issues.
+Now I know, and I believe my friend Dayle knows, that our shattered dreams were not life shattering.
 An empty porch and a rickety old car are not the end of the world.

 Perhaps you too had hopes and dreams – small or great – that have been shatered by this illness or all the devastating circumstances surrounding it.
 Hopes, plans, or dreams that have now gone awry.